 Jimmy, a 1 year old Terrier Mix, was found in Clewiston, Florida, under a porch, with an open wound exposing bone the length of his back right leg.
 Because of the severity of his injury, Clewiston Animal Control transferred him to the GCHS.
 Jimmy arrived at the GCHS on July 27th and was immediately transported to Specialized Veterinary Services for treatment.
 It is estimated that Jimmy had been keeping the wound clean himself for approximately two weeks.
 His injuries were so extensive that the best course of action for Dr. Cavanaugh, DVM was to amputate Jimmy's leg.

-Along with being severely emaciated, Jimmy also has scar patterns on his head, legs and body that are consistent with being bused as a "bait dog."
+Along with being severely emaciated, Jimmy also has scar patterns on his head, legs and body that are consistent with being used as a "bait dog."
 He is acclimating well since his amputation and is currently recovering from surgery at the GCHS.

 Ellie, One of Our Second Chance Fund Recipients

 Ellie, an approximately 2 year old Hound Mix was found in Clewiston, Florida with an injury to her back right paw.
 While the Gulf Coast Humane Society and Clewiston Animal Control are unsure what caused the injury, it was substantial enough to have cut through bone, leaving an open wound with bone exposed.
 Ellie was transferred to the GCHS and went immediately into surgery where her toe was amputated.

 Despite the pain she must have been in, Ellie's tail never stopped wagging.
 She's a sweet girl who enjoys attention, sitting in your lap and holding your hand.

-Her continued care and medication will require further use of the Second Chance Fund.
+Her continued care and medication was required from the Second Chance Fund.

 Thank you to Specialized Veterinary Services and Animal Medical Center of Lehigh Acres for taking such excellent care of our Second Chance Fund pets.

 More Second Chance Fund Recipients